Seminars and Workshops

 This seminar draws inspiration from the conference theme of circuits by highlighting the social, political, and commercial networks in which female performance circulated in the early modern period and continues to circulate today.
 In Shakespeare’s time, women and girls performed in plays, masques, and entertainments as singers, dancers, and dramatic speakers.
 They authored and commissioned plays and masques and involved themselves in the financial, commercial, and material aspects of stage management and production.
 Papers are welcome on women and also girls in existing circuits, their establishment and initiation of new circuits and networks, and the existence of all-female circuits: circuits of family and friendship; international and diasporic circuits of dramatic performance; economic, political, and commercial circuits; the circulation of dramatic texts, songs, designs, and theatregrams; female performers in contemporary online and digital circuits; and female performance circulating in archives, at festivals, in exhibitions, and in cultural and historical contexts outside of early modern England.

-Convenors: Coen HEIJES (University of Groningen, Netherlands) and David RUITER (University of Texas El Paso, USA)
+Convenors: Coen HEIJES (University of Groningen, Netherlands) and David RUITER (University of California, San Diego, USA)

 We all share a passion for Shakespeare.
 We all want to make the world a better place.
 Can these desires be brought together productively?
 Most Shakespeare conferences today aim at connecting the Shakespeare circuit with the broader circuit of today’s society and its burning issues, such as migration, racism, xenophobia, populism, poverty, and moral, social, and ecological sustainability.
 Shakespeare is part of an interdisciplinary approach to leadership, ethics, diversity, and cross-cultural cooperation; should such ‘significant Shakespeare’ concerns also become the foundation of our teaching, acting, and research?